techidaily/site-unlock-android/source/_posts/in-2024-remove-the-lock-screen-fingerprint-of-your-honor-play-7t-by-drfone-android.md

 However, if you are looking for ways to **unlock phone with Google Assistant**, this function is no longer available. **Google Assistant unlock** feature has been discontinued since 2021.
 But in case you've forgotten the screen lock passcode, you can use Wondershare Dr.Fone Screen Unlock tool to regain access to your Android phone.
 This tool facilitates the unlocking process without data loss, featuring a user-friendly learning curve.

+## Universal Unlock Pattern for Honor Play 7T

+Why do you use a mobile password or pattern to lock your phone?
+Of course, you want to keep your personal information private from prying eyes.
+Have you ever been in a position where you recently changed your pattern lock or password code but then forgot it?
+We'll talk about how to unlock your Android phone's **universal pattern lock.**

+We've recently received many feedback and questions from users who want to use a pattern unlock on their device.
+Whether you've forgotten your Android device's password or want to gain access to someone else's phone, there are a number of ways to figure out how to unlock a pattern on an Android phone.
+This comprWe'llhensive guide wi show you how to unlock patterns in six ways.

 <!-- affiliate ads begin -->
 <a href="https://appsumo.8odi.net/c/5597632/2130887/7443" target="_top" id="2130887">
   <img src="//a.impactradius-go.com/display-ad/7443-2130887" border="0" alt="https://techidaily.com" width="728" height="90"/>